CyrilleB79/winMag/readme.md

 ## Change log

+### Version 3.3

-* Compatibility updated to NVDA 2019.2.1 and beyond.
+* Compatibility reduced to NVDA 2019.2.1 and beyond.
   The last compatible versions with NVDA 2018.3 are the [3.2][download3.2] (partially compatible) and [1.1][download1.1] (fully compatible)
+  * Fixed a bug in the settings panel with NVDA 2019.2.1.

 ### Version 3.2